holoviz/panel/doc/tutorials/basic/indicators_performance.md

 ## Recap

-In this tutorial, we have epxlored using Panel's versatile indicators by creating a visualization of the performance metrics of wind turbines.
+In this tutorial, we have explored using Panel's versatile indicators by creating a visualization of the performance metrics of wind turbines.
 We:

 - Leveraged the [`Number`](../../reference/indicators/Number.ipynb) indicator to display current performance.
 - Utilized the [`Trend`](../../reference/indicators/Trend.ipynb) indicator to showcase trending performance over time.